|

 moved quietly to the balcony door, and pushed it open.

 The odour of something familiar reached his nostrils.
-What is

-Gods, my head hurts.
-He took a single step forward, his vision
+He took a single step forward, his vision already clouded, his

-itself over his nose and mouth; and his body disappeared.
+nose and mouth, and his body disappeared.

 Eowyn was panic-stricken, her mind racing.
 She had no idea how

-long Legolas had been gone.
-I should not have let him go alone,
+I should not have let him go alone, she thought.
+Why

-she thought.
-Why did I let him go alone?
+did I let him go alone?

 "Haldir," she cried.
 "I am going to look for Legolas.